-The Impact of Local Media Outlets on Election Campaigns in North Central Colorado
+The Influence of Local Media on Election Campaigns in North Central Colorado

-Understanding the Landscape of Local Media in North Central Colorado
+Understanding the Local Media Landscape in North Central Colorado

 Newspapers